 To take advantage of this exception applicant shall provide third party verification that All-Electric space heating requirement is not cost effective and feasible.

-Exception 2: All Residential buildings may contain non-electric Cooking Appliances and Fireplaces.
+Exception 2: All low-rise and high-rise residential buildings may contain non-electric Cooking Appliances and Fireplaces.

 Exception 3: Exemption for public agency owned and operated emergency centers.
+To take advantage of this exception applicant shall provide third party verification that All-Electric space heating requirement is not cost effective and feasible.

+Exception 4: Multifamily residential building projects that have been granted entitlements within one year or less before the effective date of this ordinance are not required to install all-electric water heating systems.
+If the Building Official grants a modification pursuant to this Exception, the applicant shall comply with the pre-wiring provision of Note 1 below.

+Exception 5: If the applicant establishes that there is not an all-electric prescriptive compliance pathway for the building under the Energy Code, and that the building is not able to achieve the performance compliance standard applicable to the building under the Energy Code using commercially available technology and an approved calculation method, then the Building Official may grant a modification.
+If the Building Official grants a modification pursuant to this Exception, the applicant shall comply with the pre-wiring provision of Note 1 below.

-To take advantage of this exception applicant shall provide third party verification that All-Electric space heating requirement is not cost effective and feasible.Conditional Exception 4: Non-residential buildings containing a for-profit restaurant open to the public or an employee kitchen may apply to a City Council appointed body, which body shall be designated from time to time by the City Council, for an exception to install gas-fueled cooking appliances.
+Conditional Exception 7: Non-residential buildings containing a for-profit restaurant open to the public or an employee kitchen may apply to a City Council appointed body, which body shall be designated from time to time by the City Council, for an exception to install gas-fueled cooking appliances.
 This request must be based on a business-related reason to cook with a flame that cannot be reasonably achieved with an electric fuel source.
 Examples include barbeque-themed restaurants and pizza ovens.
 The City Council appointed body shall grant this exception if they find the following:

 1. There is a business-related reason to cook with a flame;